 Leslie grew up in the canyons of Manhattan with Central Park as her backyard, spent summers in the New England woods, and loved the beach at Rockaway where her grandparents lived.
 Those early years embedded in her a sense of wonder at the beauty of our world and taught her to find nature in the most unexpected places.
 The exploration and experience of nature continues!

 Though he worked as a flight attendant and a humane society public relations director in his twenties, most of Rick’s career has been devoted to independent schools.
 He held teaching and administrative roles at Choate Rosemary Hall, Pingree and St. Paul's Schools and served as executive director of The Association of Boarding Schools in Boston and Washington, DC for 9 years.
 Locally, he was head of The Grammar School, Director of Admission at The Putney School and the Compass School before retiring in 2015.
 Rick lives in Cambridgeport and has two daughters.
-He serves as board chair of the Windmill Hill Pinnacle Association.
+He also serves on the board of the Grammer School.